Websites & Other Internet Sources

 Articles from websites, online newspapers, magazines, trade journals, or blog posts can all be good sources if carefully evaluated.

-We recommend you use this criteria to decide if a source you have found online should be used in your academic research:
+Use this criteria to decide if a source you found online should be used in your academic research:

 - When was the information published or posted?